HF Safety and hazards!

 • HF quickly penetrates skin and should be rinsed off instantly (in the lab shower if that is quickest).

-• Immediately after rinsing you should spread on lots of the HF first aid cream (Ca-glauconate) over any possibly affected area.
+• Immediately after thorough rinsing you should spread on lots of the HF first aid cream (Ca-glauconate) over any possibly affected area.

 HF can be used safely.
 It is used safely in large quantities for industrial applications and in commercial labs.
 HF requires healthy respect, good lab practices, and appropriate safety precautions.